 CHAD HOWER (a.k.a.
-Kudzu) is wanted by the FBI and INTERPOL and has been since 2009.
-He is accused of kidnapping his own son, Alex (Aarys) Hower, which he did not do.
+Kudzu) has been wanted by the FBI and INTERPOL since 2006.
+He was accused of kidnapping his own son, Alex (Aarys) Hower, which he did not do.
 There are numerous factual inaccuracies in the United States’ case against Chad, but over a decade later they refuse to dismiss the charges against him.
-Read on to learn more from.

-- Official Social Media – TikTok, Youtube, Twitter, Instagram, & LinkedIn
+- Official Social Media – TikTok, Instagram, Youtube, Twitter, Threads, & LinkedIn

 - How YOU can Help!

 - Join our Telegram group to chat directly with us